See a transcript of the video above

-Pravahi Osman, the David Freeman Outreach Officer, works with prospective applicants, schools, education professionals and parents, aiming to dispel myths and stereotypes about the College and Oxford University, in order to draw the very best applicants to study here, regardless of background.
+Pravahi Osman, the David Freeman Outreach Officer (with Jack Robinson, Outreach Assistant) works with prospective applicants, schools, education professionals and parents, aiming to dispel myths and stereotypes about the College and Oxford University, in order to draw the very best applicants to study here, regardless of background.
 She is particularly keen to work with schools, teachers and community organisations to raise aspirations among young people, to encourage fair and informed choices regarding university admissions, and to support students and schools in making applications to Oxford.

 Pravahi says: ‘As Outreach Officer my role is to work with schools to help encourage and support able students apply to Oxford University.
 I can provide access to University students, academic staff and facilities through school visits; I also visit schools.
 As a teacher, I am able to help schools to build their own programmes to support able students from the point of entry.’

-Pravahi is helped in her work by the JCR Access and Admissions Officers, who support Balliol’s Student Ambassador scheme.
+Pravahi is helped in her work by the JCR Access and Admissions Officers.
 Pravahi holds a valid DBS (formerly CRB) check.
 Balliol College subscribes to the Oxford University Code of Practice on the Protection of Children and Vulnerable Adults.

-Under the University of Oxford Regional Links Scheme, Balliol is the named contact college for all schools in Hertfordshire.
-Alongside inviting students and teachers from the area to Balliol for school visits, we also organise access events in the region.
+As part of the University’s link college system, Balliol College works with schools in Hertfordshire, Norfolk and Suffolk.
+Alongside inviting students and teachers from the area to Balliol for school visits, we also organise access events in those counties.